Limits on the mass of compact objects in Ho\v{r}ava-Lifshitz gravity: Introduction

 \section{Introduction}

-Neutron stars are well-known compact objects with a large mass in a small size, which implies strong gravitational fields in the vicinity of them.
-Recently, neutron stars of mass $\gtrsim 2$ have been observed~\cite{Fonseca:2021wxt,Romani:2022jhd}.
-This kind of heavy neutron star is barely expected in \ac{gr} by considering much stiffer \ac{eos} models.
-Furthermore, it has been known that there are theoretical limits on the masses of compact objects in \ac{gr}: One is the Buchdahl limit~\cite{Buchdahl:1959pr} --- \ac{udl}, $M/R \ge 4/9$ --- and the other is the causal limit~\cite{Rhoades:1974fn,Kalogera:1996ci} --- \ac{ssl}, $M \lesssim 3 \text{ M}_\odot$, where a fiducial density $\rho_u = 5\times10^{14}\ \textrm{g/cm}^3$ is assumed.
+Neutron stars are highly compact objects characterized by large masses and small radii, generating strong gravitational fields in their vicinity.
+Recently, neutron stars of mass $\gtrsim 2\ \msun$ have been observed, where $\msun$ represents the mass of the sun~\cite{Fonseca:2021wxt,Romani:2022jhd}.
+The existence of such massive neutron stars is difficult to reconcile with \ac{gr}, even when employing significantly stiff \ac{eos} models.
+Furthermore, it has been known that there are theoretical limits on the masses of compact objects in \ac{gr}: One is the Buchdahl limit or \ac{udl}, $\mathcal{C} \equiv G_N M / c^2 R \le \mathcal{C}_\mathrm{max} = 4/9$~\cite{Buchdahl:1959pr}, and the other is the causal limit or \ac{ssl}, $M \lesssim 3\ \msun$, where a fiducial density $\rho_u = 5\times10^{14}\ \textrm{g/cm}^3$ is assumed~\cite{Rhoades:1974fn,Kalogera:1996ci,Astashenok:2021}.
+Here, $G_N$ is the Newton's constant, $c$ is the speed of light, and $\msun$ is the mass of the Sun.